nwoltman/node-mysql-plus/README.md

 }
 ```

 **Note:** Foreign keys aren't actually keys, but "constraints".
-When defining a foreign key constraint, the column(s) that make up the constraint should also be a key.
+When defining foreign key constraints, the columns that make up the constraints should also be keys.

 **Example:** Keys required for the example above
 ```js